Theophylline (thee-off-o-lin) Tablets

 Any of the ingredients listed at the end of this leaflet

-Any other similar medicines used to treat asthma and other conditions where breathing is difficult
+Any other similar medicines used to treat asthma and other conditions where breathing

 Some of the symptoms of an allergic reaction may include: